AtomicSponge/docbuilder/README.md

 ## Usage

-Inside the folder you wish to generate the out put in, create a __.docbuilder_config.json__ file with the following format:
+Inside the folder you wish to generate the documentation in, create a __.docbuilder_config.json__ file with the following format:
 ```
 {
     "generators": {